OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-106.md

 ## Psalm 106:5

-> That I may witness the well-being of Your chosen ones,
+> That I may witness the prosperity of Your chosen ones,
 > That I may share in the joy of Your nation,
 > That I may take pride in Your inheritance.